stacklio/stackl/docs/content/basic/installation.md

 ### Running with Docker

-Because STACKL makes use of different components we use docker-compose to set everything up, to get started you can use the Docker compose file provided in [build/example-docker](../../../build/example_docker/docker-compose.yml).
+Because STACKL makes use of different components we use Docker Compose to set everything up, to get started you can use the Compose file provided in [build/example-docker](https://github.com/stacklio/stackl/tree/master/build/example_docker/docker-compose.yaml).

-The Docker compose file exists out of 4 services:
+The Docker Compose file exists out of 4 services:

 * `stackl-rest`: The Rest api for STACKL
 * `stackl-worker`: The STACKL worker
 * `stackl-redis`: A redis instance, used as message channel
 * `stackl-agent`: Component responsible for creating stack-instances

 Simply execute following commands to set up your environment.
 We assume that you already cloned the repository to your own system and that you are in the root of the project.
-Note that we copy the example database to the `tmp` directory, don't skip this step since this path is required in the Docker compose file.
+Note that we copy the example database to the `tmp` directory, don't skip this step since this path is required in the Docker Compose file.
+You should also create a Docker network named `stackl_bridge` which is used for the STACKL deployment.

 ```sh
 cp -R build/example_database /tmp/example_database